 - The bid/ask spread.
 Exchanges can profit by exploiting the differences in the prices buyers and sellers expect to pay via market making.

 - Trading commissions.
 This is the most common monetization method for exchanges, crypto and stock alike.
 Think of a trading commission as a service fee for brokering the trade between a buyer and a seller.

 - Listing fees.
-Fees paid by coins to be listed on the exchange.
+Fees paid by coins are to be listed on the exchange.

 For those curious about the mechanics of cryptocurrency exchanges, check out Coinbase’s 2020 S1 Statement.
-Coinbase, now a publicly-traded company, had to disclose its primary revenue-generating activities.
+Coinbase, a publicly traded company, had to disclose its primary revenue-generating activities.